p1ng-request/docs/templates/HubSpot/HubSpot_Get_notes_from_contact.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This templates will extract all notes from a contact in HubSpot and return a dataframe
+**Description:** This templates will extract all notes from a contact in HubSpot and return a dataframe.

 ## Input